Jewish Studies

 Grading Scheme: Letter Grade

 This course introduces the student to the historical and contemporary religious beliefs and practices of the indigenous peoples of the Americas.
+Explores how these roots are evident throughout western religious traditions today.
 (H)(WR).
-This is a core course for the American Indian and Indigenous Studies Minor.

-Attributes: General Education - Diversity, General Education - Humanities, Satisfies 4000 Words of Writing Requirement
+Attributes: General Education - Humanities, Satisfies 4000 Words of Writing Requirement

 REL 2600 Jews, Judaism, and Jewishness 3 Credits